DaniMori/yos-award/output/Form.md

 -   [*Lessons learnt*]{.underline}*: What knowledge have you gained (so far) through your work?*

-As a research group and a World Health Organization's collaborating centre, we work daily with researchers and professionals living abroad.
+As an international research group and a World Health Organization's collaborating centre, we work daily with researchers and professionals living abroad.
 This requires tools that help tracking exchanges between labs in a comprehensive way, such as statistical code, manuscript drafts, or meeting minutes.
-By taking this approach, we aims not only to develop a stronger open science practice within our lab, but also across different research consortia in the European Union (EU).
+By taking this approach, we aim at developing a stronger open science practice not only within our lab, but also across different research consortia in the European Union (EU).
 We are currently in a test phase of implementing this open science way of working in our research group.
 This may potentially spread through different institutes in the region and improve reproducibility rates for the whole research community.
-For example,in the EU-funded project RESPOND, we have already published open-access manuscripts to inform mental and occupational health policies for vulnerable populations during the COVID-19 pandemic, especially HCWs.
+For example, in the EU-funded project RESPOND, we have already published open-access manuscripts to inform mental and occupational health policies for vulnerable populations during the COVID-19 pandemic, especially HCWs.
 Soon, we will report the RCT results and make the code